WrestleMania 22: Reception

 WrestleMania 22 was largely praised by various wrestling publications and websites.
 Writing for Canadian Online Explorer's Slam!
 Sports vertical, Dale Plummer and Nick Tylwalk stated that "With more wrestling, fewer interviews, and more pageantry than the last several editions, this year's 'Mania had a "Big Time" feel to it".
 He rated the overall event 8 out of 10 stars, which was a higher rating than the previous year's event.
 The main event between Triple H and John Cena for the WWE Championship was rated 8.5 out of 10 stars, the Triple Threat Match for the World Heavyweight Championship between Kurt Angle, Rey Mysterio and Randy Orton was rated 8.5 out of 10 stars, the No Holds Barred match between Shawn Michaels and Vince McMahon received a perfect 10 out of 10 stars, the Casket match between Mark Henry and The Undertaker was rated 7 out of 10 stars, the Hardcore match between Edge and Mick Foley was rated 8.5 out of 10 stars and the Money in the Bank ladder match was rated 7 out of 10 stars.
 Robert Leighty Jr of 411mania gave the event an overall score of 8.0 out of 10.0 commented on how "This is a pretty solid show as both title matches deliver in one aspect or another.
 Shawn tries to steal the show again, but Edge and Foley take that honor in a crazy-ass brawl.
 This was the last Mania held in an arena and it's a fun atmosphere because of the jacked-up crowd.
 Throw in another solid Money in the Bank Match, and a memorable Women's Title match, and you have a fun show all around!"

 Over the years, WrestleMania 22 became regarded as one of the better WrestleManias in its history.
 In their 2018 ranking of every WrestleMania from worst to best, Cultaholic placed WrestleMania 22 as the fifth best of all time.
 In their YouTube video explaining their rankings, presenter Adam Pacitti stated that "fans who attended to this 'Mania were treated to a quadruple-header of wonderful matches," praising the main event between Triple H and Cena as well as the hardcore match between Edge and Foley, the Michaels beatdown of McMahon, and the WWE Women's Championship match between Mickie James and Trish Stratus ("the first good women's match in 'Mania history...intense, controversial, and, most importantly, entertaining").
 John Canton of TJR Wrestling Reviews praised the entire event, and called Edge vs. Mick Foley the best match of the show.
 To date Edge spearing Mick Foley into a flaming table remains one of the most iconic and memorable moments in pro wrestling history.
-The match itself has been highly regarded in recent years and was a subject of the WWE's Untold Series on the WWE Network and NBC's Peacock.
+The match itself has been highly regarded in recent years and was a subject of WWE's Untold Series on the WWE Network and NBC's Peacock.